 We also represent the interests of the University by responding to consultations on transport schemes that affect us and the wider community.
 This includes Oxfordshire County Council’s ‘Connecting Oxford’ proposals, announced in autumn 2019, to implement five traffic restrictions and a Workplace Parking Levy (WPL) in East Oxford.
 The proposals aim to prevent private vehicles travelling through the city centre and generate much needed transport funding to invest in Oxford’s ailing transport network.

 The University supports the Connecting Oxford proposals and their objectives to improve connectivity, tackle transport carbon emissions and reduce air pollution, but does not think they go far enough and that a more radical package of benefits to underpin the traffic restraint measures is needed.
-The detailed University response to the proposals made in December 2019 is available here and was developed after engagement across the wider University community, including staff, students, departments, colleges and contractors, during Michaelmas Term 2019.
+A University response to the proposals made in December 2019 was developed after engagement across the wider University community, including staff, students, departments, colleges and contractors, during Michaelmas Term 2019.
 This repeated previous statements to the Local Authorities and the Government’s National Infrastructure Commission on the Oxford-Cambridge Growth Corridor that the University’s priorities for transport are:

 We work with Oxford University Hospitals NHS Foundation Trust, Oxford Health NHS Foundation Trust and Oxford Brookes University to press for better bus connections to the Headington Hospitals and Old Road Campus where more than one-third of our staff are based.